 We’d ask people to meet on Skype and add our Skype names to the email signature.
-It’s also been a part of our everyday lives at work.
+It’s also been a key part of our professional lives.

 What made it such a success?